mgoellnitz/trackdown/README.md

 # Commands in the Commit Messages

-To support automatic reading of commit messages and modifying the issues collection alongside you work, TrackDown relies on a [GIT][git] implementation, which is capable if executing the script hooks.
+To support automatic reading of commit messages and modifying the issues collection alongside you work.

+When using [GIT][git], TrackDown relies on an implementation, which is capable of executing the script hooks.

-[JGit ][jgit] is lacking this (for the post commit hooks used here) and as a result NetBeans and Eclipse cannot use this mimik!
+[JGit ][jgit] is lacking this (for the post commit hooks used here), and as a result NetBeans and Eclipse cannot use this mimik!
 With Eclipse you might be lucky using the [nightly builds](http://download.eclipse.org/egit/updates-nightly/) of JGit (Version 4.6 an up).